katharinastarzer21/dedl-notebook-template/README.md

 # Destination Earth Notebook Gallery

-This repository hosts the **Destination Earth Notebook Gallery**, a curated collection of scientific notebooks contributed by the community.
+This repository hosts the Destination Earth [Notebook Gallery](https://katharinastarzer21.github.io/dedl-notebook-template/index.html), a curated collection of scientific notebooks contributed by the community.

 ---